sonic-net/SONiC/doc/port_fec_ber/port_fec_ber.md

 ### Abbreviations

   FEC        - Forward Error Correction.
-  BER        - Bits Error Rate
+  BER        - Bits Error Rate, a measure of percentage of transmitted bits that are received incorrectly.
   Pre FEC    - The number of bits which FEC successsfully correct.
   Post FEC   - The number of bits which FEC fail to correct.
   Frame      - size of each FEC block.
   Symbol     - part of the FEC structure which the error detection and correction base on.
-  RS-FEC     - Reed Solomon Forward Error correction, RSFEC-544 = 5440 total size , RSFEC-528 = 5280 total size
+  RS-FEC     - Reed Solomon Forward Error correction, RS-544 = 5440 total size , RS-528 = 5280 total size
   NRZ        - Non Return to Zero encoding
   PAM4       - Pulse Amplitude Modulation 4 level eocoding